acm-uic/student-task-manager-sig-mobile-dev/README.md

 > If you still have a doubt after asking the lead, then you can go ahead and ask anyone on the team.

 > [!NOTE]
-> The idea is to push teams to solve their own problems and grow, while also organizing problems based on priority.
+> The idea is to push teams to solve their own problems and grow, while also making sure one person isn't answering everything.

 ### Step 1: Discovery